Vincent Fovargue: Life

 Fovargue was born on 22 August 1900 at 2 Rutland Place, Clontarf, to Robert Fovargue, an engineer/fitter, and Elizabeth (Lillie) Larkin.

 An intelligence officer with the 4th Battalion of the Dublin Brigade of the IRA in the Ranelagh area, he was captured by the British Army in Dublin.
 Under interrogation, he allegedly leaked information that resulted in the arrest of the other members of his unit a few days later.
 In return for this information, the Intelligence Corps allegedly allowed him to escape during a staged ambush in Dublin's South Circular Road.

-This attempted ruse however did not go unnoticed by Michael Collins' informants in the Crown's security forces.
+This attempted ruse however did not go unnoticed by Michael Collins' many moles inside the Crown's security forces.
 On the night of the escape, Detective Constable David Neligan of the Dublin Metropolitan Police's "G" Division was on duty in Dublin Castle when McNamara passed him a telephone message on a police form.
 The message, issued by the British Military Headquarters, stated that a "Sinn Féin" suspect named Fovargue had escaped from three Intelligence Corps officers in a car whilst en route to prison.
 It gave a description of his appearance and asked that the British Army be notified in the event of his recapture by the Dublin Metropolitan Police.